amanjmd/FINOS/README.md

 This implementaiton further includes a simpler implementation of authentication and authorization .
 Here in ,  there are 2 valid users "alice", "bob" (user_db.json).

 To run this application in local , we would require the JWT tokens .
-Below are the tokens for Alice and Bob .
+Below are the tokens for Alice and Bob , which needs to be sent in "Authorization" header.

-> Alice : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWxpY2UiLCJyb2xlIjoicG9ydGZvbGlvLW1hbmFnZXIifQ.iJk3t2bUjWQJ-CNaJ4dzzJ5AQfcjpb8oxq0epX9G8cg
+> Alice : Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYWxpY2UiLCJyb2xlIjoicG9ydGZvbGlvLW1hbmFnZXIifQ.iJk3t2bUjWQJ-CNaJ4dzzJ5AQfcjpb8oxq0epX9G8cg
 >
-> Bob : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYm9iIiwicm9sZSI6ImVxdWl0eS1zZWxsLXRyYWRlciJ9.NLfQbFWUrOtiHEe_FpMsB3TK-DtJgLJdBrHwVNGbbIw
+> Bob : Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjoiYm9iIiwicm9sZSI6ImVxdWl0eS1zZWxsLXRyYWRlciJ9.NLfQbFWUrOtiHEe_FpMsB3TK-DtJgLJdBrHwVNGbbIw
 >
 > Key to generate token : mIU3RoraRfc8TF3ScboaF8lcQF0nb5gb
 >